Planning an Event?

 What if there were donations to cover some of the expenses?

-Even if you or your committee members do not seek reimbursement, it is important to still file the form to the Treasurer to help monitor the event cost and provide reference for future budgeting.
-The donor acknowledgement letter will be issued to the appropriate people.
+Even if you or your committee members do not seek reimbursement, it is important to still file the form to the Treasurer to help monitor the event cost and provide a reference for future budgeting.
+The donor acknowledgment letter will be issued to the appropriate people.

 Are there some expenses that the school pays from their budget?

-There are some expenses which fall under the Menlo School budget rather than the MSPA budget, even though MSPA volunteers are the organizers.
+There are some expenses that fall under the Menlo School budget rather than the MSPA budget, even though MSPA volunteers are the organizers.
 Examples include First Day of School decorations and spirit activities, Special Olympics, and the Parent Education Conference.
-Take your receipts to Andrea Germane (MS) or Tony Lapolla (US or school-wide), and he/she will give you a Menlo reimbursement form to fill out.
-If you are not sure whether your event budget is covered by school or not, please consult the MSPA Treasurer.
+Take your receipts to Jen Ortiz (MS) or Maren Jinnett (US or school-wide), and he/she will give you a Menlo reimbursement form to fill out.
+If you are not sure whether your event budget is covered by the School or not, please consult the MSPA Treasurer.

 What should I do if I’d like to make sure Than Healy attends the event?